Skip to Content

 Nylon’s Rigidity During Setup

-Installing Nylon Tubes can be a bit of a challenge due to their stiffness, and you will need to carefully route and support them during your setup, especially around bends.
+Installing Nylon Tubes can be challenging due to their stiffness, so you will need to carefully route and support them during setup, especially around bends.

 PU’s Ease of Use